 Taking the policy-maker condition, is there a good prospect of finding relatively inflexible rules such that it is likely to be in the interest of those who ultimately determine the policy of a commercial corporation—presumably, the board of directors—to impose them?
 Not in all cases, certainly, for the simple reason that maximizing shareholder value under the constraint of law, which is normally taken to be the goal of corporations, is unlikely to argue in the deliberation of directors for abiding more or less automatically by any rule or standard of the kind illustrated in our earlier list of examples.
 The law might seek to set such standards and even try to impose them, as by an iron hand, with coercive penalties.
 But the inevitability of loopholes means that the law will be very ineffective unless the directors internalize the standards and actively impose them from within; if they do not internalize them, indeed, they may see the law as an intruder and actively resist its efforts.

 Take the five benefits mentioned in our examples.
 It is easy to envision cases in which boards might view it as contrary to the interests of shareholders to abide more or less robustly and inflexibly by the corresponding rules.
 The law will always allow loopholes for avoiding certain tax payments or will always be imperfect enough to leave scope for evading them.
-And something similar will be true of other cases like reducing costs in providing for employees, taking a softer line in guarding against consumer risk, playing fast and loose with environmental standards and looking for favors from government.
+And something similar will be true of other cases like reducing costs in providing for employees, taking a softer line in guarding against consumer risk, playing fast and loose with environmental standards, and looking for favors from government.
 If a corporate board believed that survival required doing no more than required by law—on the minimal interpretation of those requirements—it would be reluctant to commit to any of our five standards in a binding, robust fashion.

-But even if the policy-makers on the board of a company were willing to commit to a rule in any of these areas, it would still be necessary to induce the policy-takers among the executives of the company to back-ground deliberation reliably, letting the rule govern their decision-making in a relatively mechanical fashion.
+But even if the policy makers on the board of a company were willing to commit to a rule in any of these areas, it would still be necessary to induce the policy takers among the executives of the company to background deliberation reliably, letting the rule govern their decision making in a relatively mechanical fashion.
 Any body like a corporation is going to have one or a number of committees whose members are responsible for what is done, now over this domain, now over that, in the company name.
 And that means that if the corporation is to abide by a rule—in particular, a rule with a red-lights exception built in—then it must be in the interests of such committee members to abjure deliberation about the merits or demerits of following the rule and not to overuse the red-lights exception to argue that the organization can benefit by neglecting the rule in this or that case.

-There is no problem with the idea that an individual might adopt the policy, and get into the habit, of not deliberating case by case about whether the esteem benefits continue to argue for following a certain rule.
+There is no problem with the idea that an individual might adopt the policy, and get into the habit of not deliberating case by case about whether the esteem benefits continue to argue for following a certain rule.
 That individual can outsource the signal that activates deliberation, letting indications from the environment determine whether or not the red lights are on.
-But the executive members of any committee may be tempted to argue that there are red lights enough present in any case for the corporation to think again about a rule in place.
+But the executive members of any committee may be tempted to argue that there are enough red lights present in any case for the corporation to think again about a rule in place.